Alzheimer’s and Dementia Prevention: Ageless Wisdom

 If you knew ten or twenty years ago what you will learn today in this article about the importance of physical activity, how might you have changed the way cared for your body and mind?
 Initiating change is possible at any age.
 The information you learn today—if you choose—may change the rest of your life and be one component of preventing a diagnosis of Alzheimer’s or dementia.
 Cognitive impairment begins years before signs of dementia are noticed.

 The Central Nervous System and the Brain

-The central nervous system works with the brain that controls cognitive function, activity and communication between brain cells.
-Leaning about how age-related change effect the central nervous system is important to preventing a diagnosis of Alzheimer’s or dementia.
+The central nervous system works with the brain that controls cognitive function, activity, and communication between brain cells.
+Leaning about how age-related change affect the central nervous system is important to prevent a diagnosis of Alzheimer’s or dementia.
 Early signs of dementia occur and go unnoticed for years.
 How familiar are you with the symptoms of dementia and memory loss?
 50% of older adults with dementia are undiagnosed.

 According to the Alzheimer’s Association, 1 in 10 Americans over the age of 65, 14% of people age 71, and 32% of persons over age 85 have Alzheimer’s Dementia.
 This means that 1 in 3 older adults die with some form of dementia.
 (1) The statistics are sobering.

 The initial indications that dementia is present are both physical and cognitive.
 All changes begin in the brain.
 Vascular dementia results from chronic diseases related to the heart, kidneys, and circulatory system.

 Walking and balance are affected by the central nervous system (CNS) that experiences breakdowns in persons with dementia.
 The brain and the spinal cord do not communicate as well; nor do nerves and muscles.
 The result of central nervous difficulties are problems with balance, walking, thinking, memory, depression, and sleeping.
 These are early signs of dementia.